Edna Staebler: A Life

 I have a little book in my library entitled Sauerkraut and Enterprise.
 It contains a series of stories around the lives of a family of Old Order Mennonites in the Kitchener-Waterloo area of Southern Ontario.
 The author of the book was Edna Staebler, who was best known for writing a series of cookbooks with the word Schmecks (roughly meaning tasty, yummy) in the titles.

 One day I was browsing the recommended for you section on my Kindle.
 In it I came across a biography entitled: Edna Staebler: A Life.
 The book, by Veronica Ross is subtitled, To Experience Wonder.
-The subtitle was caught my eye.
+The subtitle was what caught my eye.
 Edna Staebler’s life kept me captivated.

 To Experience Wonder:

 Edna Staebler serves as a great example of the idea that if you want to be a good writer, the most important thing you can do is write.
 Staebler wasn’t marked out as a literary talent from an early age.
 Those closest to her never figured she would never become one.
 Her marriage was difficult.
 Her husband was for most of their married life an alcoholic and serial cheater.
 Yet in many ways she fulfilled the role of the ideal, supportive wife.

 Being a supportive wife meant being involved in community functions.
 Through these, Staebler, who made friends very easily, developed many friendships.
 Most of these friendships endured.
 Her ability to forgive was one of the reasons for this.
 Although, not everything in her life could be forgiven.